Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Simulation Studies

 \section{Simulation Studies}

-Here, we present two simulation studies.
+This section presents two simulation studies.
 The first simulation study compares the asymptotic behaviors of semiparametric plug-in estimators introduced in Section~\ref{sec:semipar_est}.
 The considered ACE estimators are consistent and reach the respective efficiency bounds because they are based on $\sqrt{n}$-consistent estimators of the nuisance parameters.
 Therefore, we draw attention to the comparison of estimators' empirical variances.
 In the second simulation study, we investigate the robustness of the estimators under model misspecification.
-In both studies, we consider data generating mechanisms for which all the \ref{ass:bd}, \hyperref[ass:fd]{\textbf{FD}}, and \hyperref[ass:td]{\textbf{TD}} assumptions hold:
+In both studies, we consider binary pre-treatment covariate $C$ and treatment $A$.
+According to assumptions \hyperref[ass:fd]{\textbf{FD2}} and \hyperref[ass:td]{\textbf{TD2}}, the potential mediator is assumed to be independent of $A$ or $C,$ that is, $Z(a) | A, C \sim N(\beta a,1), \ a \in \mathcal{A}.$ To ensure that the remaining of \hyperref[ass:fd]{\textbf{FD}} and \hyperref[ass:td]{\textbf{TD}} assumptions hold, we consider $Y(a,z)$ equal to $Y(z)$ for any $a \in \mathcal{A}$ and independent of $A$ or $Z(a),$ $Y(a^*,z) | Z(a), A, C \sim N(\gamma_1z+\gamma_2C,1)$ for any $a, a^* \in \mathcal{A}.$ We also consider $Y(a)|Z(a), A, C \sim N(\gamma_1 Z(a) + \gamma_2 C, 1)$ in order for Assumption \ref{ass:bd} to hold.